Skip to main content

 • The type of dimming controller you will be using.

-• Where the LED driver is going to be located (indoors, or outdoors).
+• Where the LED driver will be located (indoors, or outdoors).

 • The power output required to drive (power) the LEDs.